shilu10/dqn_project/README.md

 The rendering feature of the OpenAI Gym is set to True for this step.
 Below is a succesful landing performed by the trained agent:

+## What's New
+Implementation of Double DQN, Double Dueling DQN, and using the PER (Priortized Experience Replay).
 ## References
 1. OpenAI Gym, arXiv:1606.01540v1 [cs.LG].
 2. Playing Atari with Deep Reinforcement.